Cranker by The Electronic Knights

 -d DECRANKER name of an internal decranker to use

 -ld LISTDEC/S list available internal decrankers

 -ed EXTDEC/K use external decranker from this file

-A 'decranker' is a combined executable header and decruncher.
+A 'decranker' is an executable header with certain features.

 You can specify an internal decranker using the -d option:

 minimal silent, read-ahead disabled